sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Requires substantive knowledge to construct correctly
 - May become complex with many variables and relationships

-DAGs serve as the foundation of Pearl's causal inference framework, providing a visual and mathematical language for expressing causal assumptions and deriving testable implications[^1].
+DAGs serve as the foundation of Pearl's causal inference framework, providing a visual and mathematical language for expressing causal assumptions and deriving testable implications.

 ## Use Case and Numerical Example: Advertising Impact Analysis